puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-(optional) This directive sets the maximum configured value for ThreadsPerChild for the lifetime of the Apache httpd process.
+This directive sets the maximum configured value for ThreadsPerChild for the lifetime of the Apache httpd process.
-Default is '64'

 Default value: '64'